-To deliver this vision requires a dynamic and knowledgeable organisation (LoA 1) that acts in a transparent and accountable manner (LoA 2).
-As we live in an increasingly digital world with all its opportunities and threats, this must be supported by an effective and secure digital environment (LoA 3) in terms of infrastructure and functions.
-Since the IP market is interconnected and interdependent, strong network engagement (LoA 4) with other players is essential.
-This must be coupled with the provision of high-quality services that are customer driven (LoA 5).
-Taken together, all these elements support the wider interpretation of our institutional mandate implicit in the Office's new name and expanded role, at the heart of which is the vision of strengthening the Intellectual Property system (LoA 6).
+To deliver this vision requires a dynamic and knowledgeable organisation (Line of Action 1) that acts in a transparent and accountable manner (Line of Action 2).
+As we live in an increasingly digital world with all its opportunities and threats, this must be supported by an effective and secure digital environment (Line of Action 3) in terms of infrastructure and transformational power.
+Since the IP market is interconnected and interdependent a strong network engagement (Line of Action 4) with other players is essential.
+This must be coupled with the provision of high quality services that are customer driven (Line of Action 5).
+Taken together all these elements support the wider interpretation of our institutional mandate implicit in the Office's new name and expanded role, at the heart of which is the vision of strengthening the intellectual property system (Line of Action 6).